yanckst/search-nuget-v3/README.md

 # search-nuget-v3

-LINQPAD script to search a NuGet V3 package
+LINQPAD basic script to search a NuGet V3 package.